dortania/OpenCore-Install-Guide/macos-limits.md

 * SSE3 is required for all Intel versions of OS X/macOS
 * SSSE3 is required for all 64-bit versions of OS X/macOS
-  * For CPUs missing SSSE3(ie. certain 64-bit Pentiums), we recommend running 32-bit userspace(`i386-user32`)
+  * For CPUs missing SSSE3 (i.e. certain 64-bit Pentiums), we recommend running 32-bit userspace (`i386-user32`)
 * SSE4 is required for macOS 10.12 and newer
 * SSE4.2 is required for macOS 10.14 and newer
   * SSE4.1 CPUs are supported with [telemetrap.kext](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/post-28447707)
-  * Newer AMD drivers also require SSE4.2, to resolve this see here: [MouSSE: SSE4.2 emulation](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/)
+  * Newer AMD drivers also require SSE4.2.
+To resolve this, see here: [MouSSE: SSE4.2 emulation](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/)

 Firmware Requirements:

-* OS X 10.4.1 through 10.4.7 require EFI32(ie. IA32(32-bit) version of OpenCore)
+* OS X 10.4.1 through 10.4.7 require EFI32 (i.e. IA32 (32-bit) version of OpenCore)
   * OS X 10.4.8 through 10.7.5 support both EFI32 and EFI64
-* OS X 10.8 and newer require EFI64(ie. X64(64-bit) version of OpenCore)
+* OS X 10.8 and newer require EFI64 (i.e. x64 (64-bit) version of OpenCore)
-* OS X 10.7 through 10.9 require PartitionDxe.efi to boot the Recovery Partition
+* OS X 10.7 through 10.9 require PartitionDxe.efi to boot the Recovery partition

 Kernel Requirements:

-* OS X 10.4 and 10.5 require 32-bit Kexts due to only supporting 32-bit kernelspace
+* OS X 10.4 and 10.5 require 32-bit kexts due to only supporting 32-bit kernelspace
   * OS X 10.6 and 10.7 support both 32 and 64-bit kernelspace
-* OS X 10.8 and newer require 64-bit Kexts due to only supporting 64-bit kernelspace
+* OS X 10.8 and newer require 64-bit kexts due to only supporting 64-bit kernelspace
-  * Run `lipo -archs` to know what architectures your kext supports(remember to run this on the binary itself and not the .kext bundle)
+  * Run `lipo -archs` to know what architectures your kext supports (remember to run this on the binary itself and not the .kext bundle)

 Special Notes: